 It was exciting to see a huge sculpture in a roundabout, perhaps an indication that the English were becoming cognizant of what a great opportunity roundabouts offered to brighten their environment and provide a venue for artists to display their work and touch the souls of the car-entombed and make them less menacing drivers.
 My hopes were deflated though when I noticed a sign in the roundabout saying it was available for companies to advertise itself, as this sculpture was doing.
 It was a version of selling the naming rights to stadiums, as has become so commonplace in the US.
 Roundabouts as billboards, rather than roundabouts as canvases for art.
 The mercantile interests prevail.
 What a horror it would be to see statues of Ronald McDonald under Golden Arches in the middle of roundabouts.

 The French should be mounting a boycott of England and all things English until a law is passed to outlaw the desecration of the roundabout with commercial interests.
-And while they're at it another law ought to be passed mandating a certain percentage of highway funds going to roundabout art, just as a certain percentage presently goes to bicycle related projects.
-And I had been having such a wonderful day, not only biking down the few blocks of Penny Lane,
+And while they're at it another law ought to be passed mandating a certain percentage of highway funds shoukd go to roundabout art, just as a certain percentage presently goes to bicycle related projects.
+And I had been having such a wonderful day biking down the few blocks of Penny Lane, and hopping from Carnegie to Carnegie.

 The first came in Runcorn at eight a.m. before I crossed the River Mersey over to Liverpool.
 It was only the second of the twenty-six I've seen so far on this trip that was closed and empty.
 It was in the middle of the block on a wide side street.
 Though it shared walls with its neighboring buildings in the Old World style, as several of these Carnegies have, it was easily the most prominent building around, if not in the whole town.